 "request_id": "01JABY5…"

-Some older routes return { "error": "message" } as a plain string.
-Clients should accept either shape: read response.error as either a string or an object with code / message.
+Some older routes still return { "error": "message" } as a plain string.
+If you need backward compatibility, accept either form.

 | Status | Meaning | Retriable? |